Governor (Board of Governors)

 Mark W. Olson was sworn in as a member of the Board of Governors of the Federal Reserve System on December 7, 2001.
 He left the post on June 30, 2006.

-Olson was born in Fergus Falls, Minn.
+Olson was born in Fergus Falls, Minnesota.
 He earned a bachelor’s degree in economics from Saint Olaf College in 1965.

-Olson joined First Bank System (now U.S. Bancorp) and was named as an officer in 1969.
-He joined Congressman Bill Frenzel’s (R-Minn.) staff as a legislative assistant for banking issues in 1971.
+Olson joined First Bank System (now US Bancorp) and was named as an officer in 1969.
+He joined Congressman Bill Frenzel’s (R-MN) staff as a legislative assistant for banking issues in 1971.
 Three years later, he served as director of Frenzel’s Minnesota district office.

 In 2001, President George W. Bush nominated Olson for the Board of Governors.
 During his time at the Board, Olson served in a variety of capacities, including administrative governor, chairman of the Committee on Consumer and Community Affairs, and as a member of the Committee on Supervisory and Regulatory Affairs and the Committee on Federal Reserve Bank Affairs.
 He also served as the Federal Reserve System’s representative on the Neighborhood Reinvestment Corporation (in 2005 renamed “NeighborWorks America”), which was created by Congress to assist in the revitalization of urban residential neighborhoods.

 During his tenure, Olson delivered a series of noteworthy speeches, including "Observation on the Evolution of the Financial Services Industry and Public Policy," "Basel II: Its Implication for Second-Tier and Community Size Banks," and "Increased Availability of Financial Products and the Need for Improved Financial Literacy."